-Likewise, can I use any spark plug for lawn mower?
+Consequently, can I use any spark plug for lawn mower?

 The spark plugs in both types of engine work on the same basic principle. ...
 Some automotive and lawn mower spark plugs may be interchangeable, but many others are not because of physical differences.

-Keeping this in view, are lawn mower spark plugs a standard size?
+Regarding this, are lawn mower spark plugs a standard size?
 Replacing a spark plug is one of the easiest tasks of lawnmower maintenance. ...
 These specialty sockets have rubber inserts to protect the spark plug's ceramic body, and they're available in a variety of sizes to fit any size spark plug (13/16 and 3/4 in.spark plugs are the most common).

 Yes there are different plugs for different engines.
 Usually you need the engine model on your mower, and take in the old spark plug to the hardware store.
 Ask for someone to help you find the right spark plug and tell them your engine model and mower model.